-Figure 6 Map-AllGather Collective
+Figure 6.
+Map-AllGather Collective

 Data Model

 For Map-AllGather the map output key should be an integer specifying the location of the output value in the resultant gathered data product.
 Map output values can be vectors, sets of vectors (partial matrix), or single values.
 Output value of the Map-AllGather operation is an assembled array of Map output values in the order of their corresponding keys.
 The result of AllGather-Combine will be provided to the Map tasks of the next iteration as the loop variant values using the APIs and mechanisms suggested in section 2.2.1.